IBM/forecast-demand-for-vending-machines/README.md

 After completing this pattern, the developer will understand how to :

 * Create a Deep Learning model using LSTM.
-* Tuning the hyper parameters of the model.
+* Understand & tune the hyper parameters of the model.
 * Transfer learning using LSTM.
 * Generate new forecasts on new data using the same model & weights.
 * Cross Validation technique for evaluating accuracy.
+* GridSearch technique for fit & score using different parameters.

 # Architecture Diagram